Skip to main content

 --hostValidate this host exists in config before install

---clientInstall for a specific client (cursor, claude_code, or codex; default: all)
+--clientInstall for a specific client (cursor, claude_code, codex, or hermes; default: all)

 --no-enforcementMonitoring only — register hooks but skip blocking enforcement

-Use --no-enforcement when you want visibility into shadow MCP tool calls without blocking any requests.
-All calls are still logged and sent through the data pipeline, but no policy enforcement is applied.
+Use --no-enforcement when you want visibility without blocking requests.
+Hooks still forward events where the corresponding event endpoints are enabled, but no policy enforcement is applied.
 This is useful for a rollout phase where you want to observe before enforcing.
 Uninstall:

 runlayer setup hooks --uninstall --yes